numfocus/DISCOVER-Cookbook/minimal_measures.md

 -   🍎 Ask for dietary restrictions on the registration form.
 Some people have severe allergies or dietary restrictions that can affect their ability to attend the conference.

+#### Photo Policy

+-   🍎 If you will have a photographer at your event, include information for attendees explaining that they may be photographed and how to opt out in the registration form.

+	-   (see lanyard/photography explanation under [Inclusive Practices](https://github.com/numfocus/DISCOVER-Cookbook/blob/master/inclusive_practices_during_checkin.md))

+### Childcare questions at registration

+	-   Add an option to the registration, e.g.: "Donate $20 to help with childcare costs."

+	-   Collect the data on the registration form.
+How many people would make use of childcare services or grants?

+#### Code of Conduct

+-   🍎 Show the text of the Code of Conduct and a required check-box that the registrant has read it and agrees to abide by it.

 ## Childcare